 If you’re interested in producing oats for the milling market, CDC Ruffian and CS Camden aren’t the only two varieties on the market, but they are two newer milling oat varieties with the quality characteristics millers are looking for.
 And from a farmer perspective, they have good agronomic packages as well.

-Growing oats for the milling market ideally shouldn’t be an afterthought, says Terry Tyson with Grain Millers of Yorkton, Sask.
+Growing oats for the milling market ideally shouldn’t be an afterthought, says Terry Tyson with Grain Millers Canada Corp. of Yorkton, Sask.
 The requirements for a milling oat probably aren’t quite as rigid as they are for producing malt barley, but there are similarities.

-“To some extent, too, oats might be a victim of their own hardiness,” says Tyson, company grain procurement manager.
+“To some extent, too, oats might be a victim of their own hardiness,” says Tyson, Canadian grain procurement manager.
 “Depending on the year, you can have reasonably good success with oats, with reduced inputs.
 But we encourage growers looking to supply the milling market to apply some extra attention.”

 Requirements may vary by company, but Grain Millers, for example, is looking for oats with uniform, plump kernels, good bushel weight, good milling yield and quality characteristics that include high beta glucan and low oil content.
 Those quality characteristics are important for a grain that’s being processed for food product lines, which carry heart-healthy label claims.

 Tyson says milling oats differ from the pony or feed oat market where often appearance – plump kernels with white hulls – is the key feature.
 “For milling oats the outside appearance isn’t as much of an issue,” he says.
 “If a crop does get rained on we’re not worried if the hull has some discoloration.
-What we look for when we remove the hull is nice creamy white groat.”
+What we look for when we remove the hull is nice creamy white groats.”

 CS Camden, marketed by Canterra Seeds, and CDC Ruffian, marketed by FP Genetics, both deliver good milling characteristics and proper nutritionals, and in a third area which is equally important to millers as well as growers, they both have good agronomic packages.

-Developed in the Lantmannen SW Seed breeding program, CS Camden was registered in Canada in 2014.
+Developed in the Lantmannen SW Seed breeding program, CS Camden was evaluated and advanced through Canterra Seeds internal product development program and registered in Canada in 2014.
 “It has an excellent fit for Western Canada,” says Brent Derkatch, director, operations and business development with Canterra Seeds.
 “The variety is agronomically superior, with a shorter stature and better lodging resistance.”